TOG is home to one of the most creative, exciting and forward-thinking working communities in the UK.

 mainline stations in London.
 In addition, we created drop-in working areas in the Stations.

-Fast forward to today and we have committed funds to continue to grow the business.
-We are very excited about what the future holds in terms of opening new locations and defining new and innovative ways of addressing how people wish to work.
+Fast forward to today and we have committed further funds to continue to grow the business.
+In June 2017 Blackstone (a global leader in Real Estate investing) acquired a majority interest in the business, beginning a new era for TOG.
+We are very excited about what the future holds in terms of opening new locations and defining innovative ways of addressing how people wish to work.

 We love it when our members work together.
 The Communiteam works across all buildings to ensure TOG members are as connected as they want to be.
 Get in touch by emailing [email protected]